SimpleShowing vs. Redfin vs. the Traditional Real Estate Broker: How Do They Compare?

 At SimpleShowing, we provide consumers a team-based approach using advanced technology along with our staff of full-service agents.
 On the buyer’s side of things, we use a refund model and take the middleman out of tour scheduling by providing users the ability to schedule showings and view listings on our website.
 When you’re ready to buy a house, we function like a traditional broker, begin the negotiations for you and handle all of the paperwork through closing.
-On the sell side, SimpleShowing pairs you with a full-service agent and lists your home for a $5,000 flat fee.
+On the sell side, SimpleShowing pairs you with a full-service agent and lists your home for a 1% listing fee.

 Redfin is similar to SimpleShowing in that they also provide a technology-based approach while still incorporating human interaction when needed.
 Redfin utilizes a refund model on the buy side as well.
 However, the average Redfin Refund is 3x smaller than the average SimpleShowing Refund.
 On the sell side, Redfin offers a 1-1.5% listing fee depending on your location and if you also buy through them.

 Traditional brokerages like Mark Spain Real Estate or Keller Williams provide a more traditional model where Agents are forced to use their network to find leads and mainly work individually with those clients.
 Most traditional brokerages operate at a 3% commission model for both sellers and buyers while offering no refund on the buy side.

 As mentioned above, current homebuyers have more options than ever for the route they can take when buying a home.
-Gone are the days where your only option was to seek out an Agent before you could start the home buying process.
+Gone are the days where your only option is to seek out an Agent before you could start the home buying process.
 Now, you can start your search and book tours online.
 Plus, you can save thousands in fees and earn money back through special programs found with companies like SimpleShowing or Redfin.